AlanD88/website/README.md

 Team Member UCSC ID's: okdogulu, bhaile, bsingh4, ylin62, aljdunca.

 For the landing page everything works as intended when tested by the group.
 The video button didn't work during presentation, but it has worked everytime before and everytime after.
-It may have just been a loading issue.
+(Video exits automatically upon ending)  It may have just been a loading issue.
 For the login/sign-up page Facebook and google login do not work.